Fortran-FOSS-Programmers/ford/docs/user_guide/writing_documentation.rst

 arguments.
 Since version 1.0.0 it is now possible to place documentation before the code which it is documenting.
-To do so, use the ``predocmark``, which is set to ``>`` by default (it may be changed in the specify in the meta-data of your `project file
+To do so, use the ``predocmark``, which is set to ``>`` by default (it may be changed in the specify in the metadata of your `project file
 <sec-project-options>`).
 In the first line of your preceding
 documentation, use ``!>`` rather than the usual ``!!``.
 This can be used on all lines of the preceding documentation if desired, but this